 “It’s much harder than you think because he’s acting and directing,” Washington told Variety.
 (To note: Washington also directed himself in his first three efforts, “Antwone Fisher,” “The Great Debaters” and “Fences”).
 “But [Michael’s] motivated and he’s very, very bright, so I’m sure he will do well.”

 “He’s full of quotes and advice and a lot of gems,” Jordan added about learning from the storied entertainer.
 In particular, Jordan keyed into the filmmaker’s preparation process, describing Washington’s rehearsals as “spot-on and intense.”

 “I think we did three weeks before we started filming, which I think is incredible,” Jordan shared.
 “I’ve always done rehearsals before, but I think on [‘Creed’], I’m going to make sure I get enough rehearsals to really massage the scenes that I feel like are the biggest days for my cast, once we actually start production.”

-The cast for “Creed III” is slowly coming together, as Jordan is expected to be reunited with Adonis Creed’s on-screen love, Bianca (Tessa Thompson) and mother (Phylicia Rashad), with “Lovecraft Country” and “The Harder They Fall” star Jonathan Majors joining the crew as the story’s mysterious antagonist.
+The cast for “Creed III” is slowly coming together, as Jordan is expected to be reunited with Adonis Creed’s on-screen love, Bianca (Tessa Thompson) and mother Mary Anne (Phylicia Rashad), with “Lovecraft Country” and “The Harder They Fall” star Jonathan Majors joining the crew as the story’s mysterious antagonist.

 “Jonathan’s just an incredible actor, an incredible person,” Jordan said, explaining why he felt Majors would make the perfect sparring partner.
 “Me and him, we just connected the first time we spoke.
 And then when I pitched him the film, he hit me right back and it was all go from there, you know?
 So, he was bought in.”